Thanks to the Moon's Gravitational Pull

-Thanks to the Moon's Gravitational Pull is the third studio album released by the Filipino alternative rock band Sandwich in 2003.
+Thanks to the Moon's Gravitational Pull is the third studio album by Filipino alternative rock band Sandwich, released in 2003.
 The album contains the singles "Right Now", "2 Trick Pony" and Nahuhulog.
 It was the last album featuring Marc Abaya as the band's lead vocalist.
 This was the first Sandwich album initially released independently and also the special edition of the album is the first Sandwich album released under EMI Philippines.

 The special edition of the album contains the music videos of "2 Trick Pony and "Thanks to the Moon" and remixes of some songs in the album.